St. Stanislaus Kostka Church (Pittsburgh): History

-Architecture of Saint Stanislaus Kostka
+Architecture

 Saint Stanislaus Kostka's architectural style is a blend of Romanesque and Baroque, with Byzantine influences.
 Construction of the present Saint Stanislaus Kostka church was started in April 1891, and the church was consecrated on July 31, 1892.
 The church is a one-story brick edifice covering an area of 8337 sqft.
 The church is built on the ground surface, and there is no basement.
 The walls are from 17 to 21 in thick.
 The church measures 67 ft wide and 105 ft deep and stands 63 ft high.
 In 1936, the church endured flood and explosion damage.

 The twin towers support a total of seven bells.
 The right tower holds the St. Michel bell 2500 lb, the St. Barbara bell 1200 lb and the St. Anthony bell 750 lb.
 The left tower holds the St. Casimer bell 1800 lb, the St. Joseph bell 1000 lb, the St. Rosa bell 750 lb and the St. Stanislaus bell 550 lb.
 Five of these bells were electrified in 1956.

 The stained glass figure windows were produced in Munich, Germany, at the Royal Bavarian Art Institute at a cost of $27,672—a major expenditure for that time.
 Compared with today's dollar value it would cost almost $538,000.
 According to experts, the windows in the Saint Stanislaus Kostka Church are some of the best period "Munich Style" stained glass in the United States.

 There are three Latin inscriptions in the church interior.

 On the front of old main altar: